emartin59/byte-agi/README.md

 Everything is a single byte (0–255).
 Vision is blind to self.
 Speech is visual (your body literally changes glyph).
 The only objective is Expected Free Energy (FEP/EFE).
 The code stays in pure JAX/Flax so every line compiles to GPU/TPU and scales with `vmap`/`pmap`.
 No Unity, no separate audio stream, no hand-crafted rewards or exploration bonuses—only physics, metabolism, curiosity, and death.

+The roadmap is deliberately staged: **never change the learning algorithm and the environment at the same time**.
+Each phase has clear success metrics, required libraries, and expected emergent behaviors.

 This is a clean launchpad that lets language, cooperation, cultural transmission, and open-ended tool use emerge.

 ### Phase 1: Hello World – Berry Hunter (Single Agent, Trainable)